themikejr/neo-mikepedia/Mikepedia/My-Reading-Workflow.md

 > As we grow in understanding, says Augustine, we think
 > we will reach an end in our search.
 But the psalmist
-> says "seek his face _always."_ David is not speaking
+> says "seek his face _always_."
+David is not speaking
 > about knowing God as we know other things...

 ---